Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Experiments

 \subsection{Mitigating Congestion with Autonomous Vehicles}

-According to previous research, the performance of decentralized traffic management controllers depends on the penetration rate and the observation range of AVs.
-To evaluate their effect on the proposed methods, we train and evaluate the centralized and decentralized vehicle controllers for each map with $5$ different penetration rates of AV$\in\{5\%,10\%,20\%,40\%,80\%\}$.
-The observation range of AVs is $\qty{100}{\meter}$ for these environments.
-Additionally, we train the decentralized controllers with all five penetration rates and a shorter observation range of $\qty{50}{\meter}$.
-The different observation ranges cause no change for the centralized controller since the AVs are given the global state in the policy network.
+According to previous research, the performance of decentralized traffic management controllers depends on the penetration rate and the observation range.
+To evaluate their effect on the proposed methods, we train and evaluate the controllers for each map with $5$ different penetration rates of AV in $\{5\%,10\%,20\%,40\%,80\%\}$.
+The AV observation range is $\qty{100}{\meter}$ for these environments.
+Additionally, we train the decentralized controllers with all five penetration rates and an observation range of $\qty{50}{\meter}$.
+The varying observation range does not impact the centralized controllers due to their full observability.
 The results comparing the performance of different methods in different environments are shown in Table~\ref{tab:tp}.
 Both CVC and DVC can improve the throughput in all scenarios compared with the simple baseline with no high-level controller.
 Besides, several interesting results can be observed in the data.